pretzelogical/holbertonschool-web_front_end/accessibility/README.md

 # accessibility

-Accessibility is an important part of the inter net experience especially for people that depend on things like screen readers.
+Accessibility is an important part of the internet experience especially for people that depend on things like screen readers.